Permanent Alimony in New Jersey

 Our alimony modification attorneys can help you determine what evidence you will need to prove a change in circumstances, whether you are a paying or receiving spouse seeking the modification.
 To prove changed circumstances you’ll have to provide appropriate evidence, which can vary in difficulty depending upon the type of change.
 For example, while it can be fairly easy to prove that your ex remarried, by obtaining a copy of the marriage license or wedding pictures from social media, proving that she or he is cohabitating can be much more difficult—especially if your ex is trying to hide it in order to keep getting alimony.
 Plus, the cohabitation laws in the State of New Jersey are complicated to understand and so a lot of people try to make this argument and fail, not because it is not true, but the evidence they provided wasn’t the right kind of evidence and they failed to ask the Court permission to dig deeper into the financial interplay between the couple.

 We will counsel you about the type of evidence that may be needed to prove changed circumstances, help collect it, and guide you throughout the entire process of asking the court to change your open-durational alimony agreement.
 Reach out to Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC to speak with an experienced post-divorce modification lawyer with in-depth understanding of New Jersey’s alimony statute.
-You can arrange a consultation by calling (201) 880-9770.
+You can arrange a case evaluation by calling (201) 880-9770.

 Learn How the Lifetime Alimony Law in NJ May Affect Your Situation